hexawyz/Exo/ReadMe.md

 In order to avoid communicating with a device that is incompatible, the code of the various device plugins will generally have an explicit list of each supported device.

 💡 If you want to request support for a device, or if you believe one of your devices should already be supported by the code, please make this known by opening an issue.

+For screenshots of the UI, go to https://exo-app.io

 # Why